Are you trying to figure out the Japan winter packing list?

 Of course you can’t miss out on some long-sleeved tops when planning your Japan winter itinerary.

-These tops can offer an additional layer of warmth against the cold winter breeze while walking down the Japanese cities.
+These tops can offer an additional layer of warmth against the cold winter breeze while walking down the Japanese cities with heavy snowfall like Kanazawa and Takayama.

 You can get plenty of stylish long sleeves top online, such as Cuddl Duds’s.